LeeMorinUCF/QMB3311S22/demo_02_PP_Ch_03_Functions_Memory/README.md

 <img src="Images/FlowGraphNonDestrADD123.png" width="500"/>

+Initialize the register with some values to add in registers 1 and 2 (along with some dummy values in register 3 and 4, if you want to observe the initialization steps), and watch the program run to observe all the intermediate steps in the calculation.

 Other programs can be written to multiply two values, with repeated addition.
 Subtraction can also be performed similarly, except that there is the potential for negative values, in which an extra register must be used to store a minus sign.